 Unfortunately, nothing remains today of Wakering Camp that gives any suggestion to the lively and at-times tragic history of what once stood there.
 Instead, we are greeted with nothing more than a vast crop field immediately north of Wakering Common.
-When we visited, as we were looking across the field wondering if we had found the site, a local gentleman approached us and asked what we were looking at.
+When we visited in 2018, as we were looking across the field wondering if we had found the site, a local gentleman approached us and asked what we were looking at.
 I had a slight feeling he was asking us for the same reason as we were there, so I told him about the mentions we had heard of a Prisoner of War camp that used to be there.
 Of course we had stumbled across the right person, and he proceeded to tell us the fascinating past of the camp that he witnessed change over the years as a young boy.
+The main body of this article is based on his account, although it must be remembered that this is based on memory both of the individual and of myself trying to remember his account!

 The initial camp was erected at the start of the war to man an anti-aircraft battery.
 This would have been a ‘Diver’ battery designed to shoot down enemy aircraft, consisting of eight 3.7 inch guns in two rows of four which was typical for such Diver batteries.
 The field today was split into two – the anti-aircraft guns were in a line facing east to the sea behind a hedge and drain running north to south.
 This divided the current field into east and west sections, with the army camp in the west and the guns on the eastern edge.
 The eastern field was simply a big field used by the soldiers for recreation.
 Roughly in the south-eastern corner of the camp was a cinema-type building.
 The battery camp initially consisted of around 43 huts.
 Nissan huts with curved corrugated roofs going round in a circular formation.
 There was a function-type hall hut immediately west of the entrance road surviving today that connects the camp area to Wakering Common – this was used for dances and Christmas functions etc.